tloimu/ya-hotas-throttle/README.md

-# My HOTAS Throttle
+# Yet-Another HOTAS Throttle (YAHT)

-This is mostly 3D printable HOTAS throttle for USB.
+This is mostly 3D printable HOTAS throttle game controller for USB.

 ![Full Preview](img/full-preview.png)

-**The photo (don't mind the colors - this is first fully working build)**
+**The photo (don't mind the colors - this is the first fully working build)**

 ![Full Photo](img/full-photo.png)